 Taba’s Model of Curriculum Development

-Hilda Taba contributed to the theoretical and pedagogical foundations of concept development and critical thinking in the social studies curriculum, as well as helping to lay the groundwork for education.
-She also developed a multipurpose teaching paradigm that incorporates a variety of processes, such as listing, grouping, re-grouping, labelling, and synthesizing.
+Hilda Taba contributed to the theoretical and pedagogical foundations of concept development and critical thinking in the social studies curriculum, as well as helped to lay the groundwork for education.
+She also developed a multipurpose teaching paradigm that incorporates a variety of processes, such as listing, grouping, re-grouping, labeling, and synthesizing.
 Taba’s “Grassroots method” is a modified version of Tyler’s model.

 Steps of Hilda Taba’s Curriculum Development Model